繁體中文PortuguêsLinkssearch

 Hong Kong- Zhuhai-Macao Bridge Control Point Hong Kong-Zhuhai-Macao Bridge Hong Kong Port, Lantau Island 24 Hours (852) 3195 2172

-4. In other cities on the Mainland
+4. Lost document in other cities on the Mainland

 B. Procedures to be gone through upon return to Macao